-Group Size: In some places or times the Forest Service will limit group size to 15 people.
-Check with local land managing agencies to determine allowable group size for the area that you will be visiting.
+Group Size: In some places or times, the Forest Service will limit group size to 15 people.
+Check with local land management agencies to determine allowable group size for the area that you will be visiting.
 Many backcountry areas have other restrictions for the maximum number of people, possibly requiring your party to split up into smaller hiking and camping groups.

 Fishing and Hunting: Fishing and hunting are authorized under State regulations and vary from area to area.
 Obtain permits and regulatory information in advance of your trip from local equipment suppliers and other outlets.

-Dogs: Click here for dogs information on this site under Traveling the CT > Dogs.
+Dogs: Click here for dogs information on this site under Traveling the CT.

-Pack Animals: if you should desire to ride horses, or pack your gear on llamas and other pack animals you should check with the land managing agency located near the areas of your travels for any restrictions.
-In all instances it is wise to carry enough food for your animals, whether or not animals may be maintained by trail browsing.
+Pack Animals: If you should desire to ride horses or pack your gear on llamas or other pack animals, you should check with the land management agency located near the areas of your travels for any restrictions.
+In all instances, it is wise to carry enough food for your animals, whether or not animals may be maintained by trail browsing.
 Certified weed-free hay must be used in much of the backcountry and in Wilderness areas.
-This is to help prevent the spread of invasive non native weeds, particularly thistles.
-Begin feeding the certified hay a couple days before you go, so your horse does not deposit seeds when you reach the Trail.
+This is to help prevent the spread of invasive non-native weeds, particularly thistles.
+Begin feeding the certified hay a couple days before you go so your horse does not deposit seeds when you reach the Trail.